suloku/gcmm/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'
+[What's New 1.5 - april 21, 2021 - By suloku]
+* Merged carstene1ns changes to compile with latest libraries
+* Adopted libogc's latest changes to card.c, no longer needs system.h.
+Thanks tueidj for your patches all these years!
+* Fixed bug in card.c which prevented some saves sharing filename characters not being restored (paper mario)
+* Improved SD2SP2 boot sequence:
+	- By default SD2SP2 will be used.
+If there is none GCMM will ask for SD Gecko location (slot A or B)
+	- Holding A or Z while booting will prompt if you want to use SD2SP2 or SD Gecko.
+If SD Gecko is selected then it's slot can be selected.
+* Fixed GC rebooting:
+	Gamecube mode exit secuence:
+		1.- If there is a reboot stub (PSOLOAD/SDLOADER), GCMM will return to it 2.- If not, GCMM will try to load autoexec.dol in fat device used in GCMM 3.- If not, restart.

+Note: When using SDLOADER it is recommended to run Swiss, as returning to SDLOADER will break it (selection bar will be red) and dol loading will not work.
+It is adviced to have an autoexec.dol available (swiss recommended).
+This happens in Wii's gamecube mode, I don't know if gamecube has the same behavior.

+[What's New 1.4g - january 03, 2020 - By suloku]
+* Added SD2SP2 support ("released" as beta, no official release made)

 [What's New 1.4f - april 05, 2017 - By suloku]
 * dragonbane0 made a mod of version 1.4c with folder selection and alphabetical sorting.
 Zephiles pointed this out and the changes have been merged with some little extra tweaks.
 Thanks you both!